 - providing executive oversight of Corporate Records service delivery across the University, including leadership, strategic direction, policy development and training programs;

 - project management of the enterprise-wide University's records management system (e-DRMS) Project;

 - providing expert advice to clients on specialist matters associated with records management policy, systems, legislation and statutory obligations;

 - facilitating compliant recordkeeping and fostering a culture of 'best practice' recordkeeping' at USQ;

 - undertaking planning and management functions as they relate to Corporate Records, including leading and managing Corporate Records team members; and

-- working closely with other members of the Sustainable Business Management & Improvement Group to support professional relationships with key stakeholders.
+- working closely with other members of the Corporate Management Services Group to support professional relationships with key stakeholders.

 Roles and responsibilities relating to this policy are documented, as applicable, in the associated standards, guides, references, practices, and procedures, and in relevant University policies - including all University employees, contractors, consultants and other third parties.

 All University employees, contractors, consultants and other third parties are responsible for familiarising themselves with this policy, its associated standards, guides, references, practices, and procedures, as appropriate to their role within the University of Southern Queensland.